The-California-Tech/california-tech/content/2023/03/mannion-recipes.md

 ---
-title: "Tom Mannion's Recipes"
+title: Tom Mannion's Recipes
-date: "2023-03-03"
+date: 2023-03-03
 categories:
   - Culture
 tags:
-  - "Vol. CXXVI, Issue 1"
+  - Vol. CXXVI, Issue 1
 authors:
-  - "Tom Mannion"
+  - Tom Mannion
-thumbnail: "img/2023/03/mannion.jpg"
+thumbnail: img/2023/03/cooking.jpg
-# lead: "Example lead - highlighted near the title" # Lead text
-sidebar: "right" # Enable sidebar (on the right side) per page
+sidebar: right
 toc: true
-widgets: # Enable sidebar widgets in given order per page
+widgets:
-  - "recent"
+  - recent
-  - "categories"
+  - categories
-  - "taglist"
+  - taglist
-  - "write-for-the-tech"
+  - write-for-the-tech
-summary: "Tom Mannion is the Senior Director of Student Activities and Programs at the Office of Residential Experience and the instructor of Caltech's cooking class.
-These are two recipes from his collection!"
+summary: Tom Mannion is the Senior Director of Student Activities and Programs at the Office of Residential Experience and the instructor of Caltech's cooking class.
+These are two recipes from his collection!
+show_thumbnail: true
 ---

+Tom Mannion is the Senior Director of Student Activities and Programs at the Office of Residential Experience and the instructor of Caltech's cooking class.
+These are two recipes from his collection!

 **Smoked Salmon Tartare**